fluxninja/aperture/docs/content/reference/aperturectl/cloud/delete/policy/policy.md

 ### Options inherited from parent commands

 ```
-      --api-key string      Aperture Cloud API Key to be used when using Cloud Controller
+      --api-key string        Aperture Cloud User API Key to be used when using Cloud Controller
       --config string         Path to the Aperture config file.
 Defaults to '~/.aperturectl/config' or $APERTURE_CONFIG
       --controller string     Address of Aperture Cloud Controller
       --insecure              Allow connection to controller running without TLS
       --policy string         Name of the Policy to delete
+      --project-name string   Aperture Cloud Project Name to be used when using Cloud Controller
       --skip-verify           Skip TLS certificate verification while connecting to controller
-      --token string        Aperture Cloud JWT token to be used when using Cloud Controller
 ```

 ### SEE ALSO